rocket-ua/FlashLib/README.md

 ___
 ### Important
-#### If you update FlashLib from less than 2.1.x, you need to reexporn you .fla files and change import format FlashLib components.
+#### If you update FlashLib from less than 2.1.x, you need to reexport your .fla files and change import format FlashLib components.
 #### New format of imports see in this doc.
 ___
 # FlashLib